Hrayr Mkoyan: Loan to Dynamo

 On 9 February 2013, Mkoyan tried out for Czech club Dynamo České Budějovice.
 He joined the club two days later.
 According to head coach Miroslav Soukup, "Mkoyan made a good impression in a short time, and I think he will make our team stronger."
 A contract valid until the end of next season was signed.

 Esteghlal

 On 16 June 2014, Mkoyan joined Iran Pro League club Esteghlal.
 He signed a two-year contract with the club.

 Shirak

 On 30 January 2018, Mkoyan returned to his native club FC Shirak, signing a six-month contract.

 Alashkert

 After starting the 2018–19 season with FC Ararat-Armenia, Mkoyan signed a one-year contract with FC Alashkert on 28 August 2018.

 Ararat Yerevan

 On 28 July 2020, FC Ararat Yerevan announced the signing of Mkoyan.

 Shirak

 On 23 June 2025, Shirak announced the departure of Mkoyan and five other players at the end of their contracts.

 Van

 On 10 July 2025, Van announced the signing of Mkoyan.
+On 27 June 2026, Van announced that Mkoyan had left the club.